Lehi is developing a

 Steep Mountain is, well, steep.

-altitude gain.
-Grade significantly steeper than the other portions of Sensei.
-Anticipate this
+altitude gain up to the ridgeline.
+The grade here is significantly steeper than the other portions of Sensei.

 ||Oak Hollow dirt road